donaldjnavarro/selenium_python_template/README.md

 This can be used in testing.
 Currently it is implemented in page model `is_loaded` checks for the page having loaded.

 All doms will be saved in a report subfolder to keep large runs tidy.

+### Logging

+We have implemented a custom logger.

+* Display syntax of logs is improved
+* Logs display in color
+* Logs are saved to a log file in the report folder
+* Logs are included in the HTML test report

+> NOTE: Code that runs during initial setup only has our "pre_logger" which will display logs to the console but may lack some enhancement features such as being included in the log file.
+Once the environmental variables are all loaded, the main logger launches, from which point full logging features become active.

+#### Customizing Log Level

+The .env file can be used to provide a specific log level for the main logger.

+Ex: LOG_LEVEL=WARNING will suppress all logs of lower levels, such as INFO, from the main logger